Dr. Sarah Morrison

-Title: Creating inclusive spaces in choral organizations (Panel, Session 3) and Creating a Sisterhood: Working with Adolescent Female Voices in Choral Settings (Session 5)
+Title: Creating inclusive spaces in choral organizations (Panel, Session 3) and Creating a Sisterhood: Working with Adolescent Female Voices in Choral Settings (with Charlene Pauls, Session 5)

 Abstract: Creating inclusive spaces in choral organizations: This panel discussion will explore several choral organizations across Canada that are working to create spaces of inclusivity and participation to a wider group of singers.
 Discussion will focus on the different choral inclusion models that have emerged across Canada.
 Through this panel dialogue, we hope to foster further discussion on how our work as choral organizations can transform lives and foster musical growth for young people of all abilities (with Brad Ratzlaff; Carol Ratzlaff; Jane Gosine; Leanne Kearsey; Mendelt Hoekstra; Susan Farrell; Charlene Pauls and Kellie Walsh)

 Creating a Sisterhood: Through the Oakville Children’s Choir female choirs, we work to create a collaborative sisterhood and use the power of singing as a vehicle for positive self-expression.
 In this interest session, we will address vocal technique aspects specific to female adolescent singers such as voice classification and phases of vocal maturation as well as pedagogical strategies that serve to support these singers (with Charlene Pauls).